 On the sides, the 2022 Kia Niro has new edgy mirrors and a contrast C-pillar, a feature that instantly reminds us of the HabaNiro concept.
 This feature would make the all-new Niro instantly recognizable, and it’s not just an aesthetic feature.
 It enhances airflow and improves the vehicle’s aerodynamics.
 However, we would like to point out that the Hyundai Bayon, also unavailable stateside, has the same style of lights.

-Recent spy pictures have shown that the 2022 Kia Niro EV draws much more than just the light design from the Bayon.
-The gallery above highlights the striking similarity between the two cars.
 The windscreen is extremely raked, in a steeper angle compared to the first-gen Niro.
 Another noticeable change is the relocation of the registration plate area from the bumper to the tailgate.
-Where the current model has rounded elements for soft styling, the 2022 e-Niro has sharp lines for an edgy and aggressive styling that applies to the rear windows and quarter glasses, too.
+Where the first-gen model has rounded elements for soft styling, the second-gen model has sharp lines for edgy and aggressive styling, and this applies to the rear windows and quarter glasses, too.

 2022 Kia Niro Interior